WHY ATTEND RIS 2019?

 Rock & Roll Hall of Fame – Innovation Celebration, Presented by American Express

 You're not dreaming.
-You're here, inside the Rock & Roll Hall of Fame, enjoying a dinner reception with your RIS19 colleagues from 6:30 PM - 7:30 PM, then exploring the museum with no other guests around.
-Yes, 7:30 PM - 10:00 PM, you and your fellow attendees have the museum all to yourselves, celebrating musical legends who innovated the soundtracks of our lives.
+You're here, inside the Rock & Roll Hall of Fame, enjoying a dinner reception with your RIS19 colleagues and exploring the museum with no other guests around.
+Yes, you and your fellow attendees have the museum all to yourselves, celebrating musical legends who innovated the soundtracks of our lives.

 Wednesday, November 6th